 - Less rice and more parsley and other vegetables

 - Less oil which is going to be added to the stuffing just before baking.
 This is effective in adding the wonderful flavor of toasted sesame oil with out using very much.
-You could take it a step further and don’t add the oil into the stuffing at all and just drizzle a bit on top of the finished stuffed squashes and you’d probably use even less.
+You could take it a step further and don’t add the oil at all.
 I chose to mix the oil into the stuffing before baking and to saute the veggies in water.

 - Roasted seeds instead of pecans or walnuts

 - More onion, carrot and peppers, less corn.
 The corn will add color.